rikosintie/Haas_Data_collect/docs/Pi_5_Appliance.md

 #### Other options for the service file

-systemd has capabilities far beyond what is needed to this script.
-H
+systemd has capabilities far beyond what is needed for this script.
+I used Gemini to research systemd for this project.
+Gemini has a lot of knowledge of `systemd` if you want to add more services to your appliance :smiley:

 The `Type=` directive in a systemd service file's [Service] section defines how the service manager determines that a service has successfully started.